LEskargot/portfolio/content/home/contact.md

 weight = 130  # Order that this section will appear.

 title = "Contact"
-subtitle = "Get in touch with me and tell me know how I can help you"
+subtitle = "How I can help ?"

 # Automatically link email and phone?
 autolink = true